Date of Award

 Mark B. Lapping

-John Wesley Powell, GeoTechnics and Regionalism, Regional Planning, Land use planning - history
+John Wesley Powell, GeoTechnics and Regionalism, Regional Planning, Land use planning, History, Muskie School of Public Service

 John Wesley Powell and Benton MacKaye, each developed exceptionally comprehensive and innovative regional planning visions that had a great deal in common.
 They both were Jeffersonian idealists, who considered those who tilled the soil and worked the land for primary production a class of men above all the rest.